CliffCrerar/calculator/README.md

 * The decimal indicator, '.' does not function right now.
 * App miscalcs under certain conditions
-* Result display overflow running over edges in the case fo large demical numbers
+* Result display overflow running over edges in the case fo large demical numbers.

-# Coming improvements
+# Planned improvements

 * Key stroking the calculator buttons instead of needing to click them.
+* Js code refactoring for more efficient operations.

 ---
 ## Deployment